 What is an Active Shooter?

-We keep it simple in how we consider what training to provide
+We keep it simple in what training to provide

 “Freeze, Fight, Flight”.
 Which one will you chose?

 Just what do organisations in London and other cities, as well as those with global operations do to train their staff to deal with an Active Shooter?

 Many organisations shy away from this type of training for many reasons.
 However they carry out regular fire alarms tests and fire drills when the likelihood of these happening is slim, so why are many so reticent to conduct Active Shooter Training?

 Is it down to cost or is it more a question of “how palatable the subject is with staff”?

 Many of your staff will live in a world where they want to bury their head in the sand; “as long as my company has a security plan and the security staff know how to use it, how does it affect me?”

 Some organisations are worried about the psychological effect on staff?
 They are worried about their reactions.
 Will they be scared?
 Will they not want to come to work?

 The Metropolitan Police in the UK has upgraded the threat of international terrorism to “severe”, this means that a terrorist attack is highly likely; click here for more information.

 Whilst many government agencies are working hard to prevent an attack, is it time for your organisation to take ownership?